ANEMIA: INADEQUATE RED BLOOD CELLS

 One of the functions of the kidney is the production of the hormone called “erythropoietin” (pronounced “Urithro-po-eetin”).
 This hormone, often simply referred to as “Epo,” represents the command to the bone marrow to make more red blood cells.
 When the kidney is damaged, its ability to produce erythropoietin is compromised.
 Red cells are still produced but over time the red cell count drops.

-In a presentation by Dr. Sheri Ross at the 2006 meeting of the American College of Veterinary Internal Medicine, she notes that in one study of dogs and cats with naturally occurring kidney failure, 2 of 3 dogs treated with erythropoietin for >90 days and 5 of 7 cats treated for >180 days developed refractory anemia that was attributed to anti-erythropoietin antibodies.
+How often does this happen? n a presentation by Dr. Sheri Ross at the 2006 meeting of the American College of Veterinary Internal Medicine, she noted that in one study of dogs and cats with naturally occurring kidney failure, two of three dogs treated with erythropoietin for greater than 90 days and five of seven cats treated for greater than 180 days developed refractory anemia that was attributed to anti-erythropoietin antibodies.
 A clinically significant immunologic reaction to erythropoietin has been reported to occur in 20-70% of treated veterinary patients.
 A more commonly published statistic is that antibody production is a problem in 30-40% of pets using human erythropoietin but this complication poses a sobering thought.
 It is important not to use this hormone at the first sign of anemia but wait until it is really and truly needed.

 Is Darbepoetin better than Erythropoietin?